Adaptive norms for deep learning with regularized Newton methods: Experiments

 \section{Experiments}

 To validate our claim that ellipsoidal TR methods yield improved performance over spherical ones, we run a set of experiments on two image datasets and three types of network architectures.
-The TR methods use 512 samples for both the gradient and Hessian computation, except for the ResNet18 architecture on CIFAR-10 where we use 128 sample, due to memory constraints.
-The ellipsoids are based on \textit{diagonal} pre-conditioners and we employ the Steihaug-Toint Conjugate Gradient method (\cite{conn2000trust}, Alg.
-7.5.1) as subproblem solver.
-More details can be found in Appendix C.
+All methods run on (almost) the same hyperparameters across all experiments (see Table \ref{tab:params} in Appendix B) and employ the preconditionied Steihaug-Toint CG method \citep{steihaug1983conjugate} to solve the subproblems (Eq.~\ref{eq:quadratic_model_app}) with the classical stopping criterion given in Eq.~(\ref{eq:stopping_criterion}).

-As can be seen in Figure~\ref{fig:2ndorder_results}, the ellipsoidal TR methods consistently outperform the spherical counterpart in the sense that they reach full training accuracy substantially faster on all problems.
-Furthermore, their limit points are in all cases lower than those of the uniform TR method and especially on the autoencoders this makes an actual difference in the image reconstruction quality (see Figure~\ref{fig:reconstruct}).
-We thus draw the clear conclusion that the ellipsoidal trust region constraints we propose are to be preferred over their spherical counterpart when training neural networks.
+As depicted in Fig.~\ref{fig:2ndorder_results}, the ellipsoidal TR methods consistently outperform their spherical counterpart in the sense that they reach full training accuracy substantially faster on all problems.
+Moreover, their limit points are in all cases lower than those of the uniform method.
+Interestingly, this makes an actual difference in the image reconstruction quality of autoencoders (see Figure~\ref{fig:reconstruct}), where the spherically constrained TR method struggles to escape a saddle.
+We thus draw the clear conclusion that the ellipsoidal constraints we propose are to be preferred over spherical ones when training neural nets with second-order methods.
+More experimental and architectural details are provided in App.
+C.

+To put the previous results into context, we also benchmark several state-of-the-art gradient methods.
+For a fair comparison, we report results in terms of number of backpropagations, epochs and time.
+All figures can be found in App.
+C. Our findings are mixed: For small nets such as the MLPs the TR method with RMSProp ellipsoids is superior in all metrics, even when benchmarked in terms of time.
+However, while Fig. \ref{fig:1storder_results_bp} indicates that ellipsoidal TR methods are slightly superior in terms of backpropagations even for ResNets and Autoencoders, a close look at the Figures \ref{fig:1storder_results_ep} and \ref{fig:1storder_results_time} (App.
+C) reveals that they at best manage to keep pace with first-order methods in terms of epochs and are inferior in time.
+Furthermore, only the autoencoders give rise to saddles, which adaptive gradient methods escape faster than vanilla SGD, similarly to the case for second-order methods in Fig. \ref{fig:2ndorder_results}.